turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 To limit conflicts with installed .NET runtimes, the .NET runtime packages are isolated from the native file system.
 If the application requires access to multiple .NET versions, it is necessary to include all of the required runtimes in the virtual package.
 For example, including only the .NET 4 runtime will hide visibility to the .NET 3.5 runtime on the native file system.
 This is fine if the application only requires the .NET 4 components, but would be problematic if it also requires earlier versions of .NET.

-An alternative approach would be to use the snapshot feature of TurboStudio to build a custom .NET component for the application.
+An alternative approach would be to use the snapshot feature of Turbo Studio to build a custom .NET component for the application.
 This approach provides visibility into the files and registry keys that are available and allows for custom isolation settings.

 #### Configuring the Java Runtime

-TurboStudio provides specialized support for the Java runtime.
+Turbo Studio provides specialized support for the Java runtime.
 If your application is based on Java runtime, select the Sun Java Runtime button on the Runtimes ribbon bar.
 This displays the Java configuration menu.

 Select the appropriate version of the Java runtime from the Java runtime version drop-down menu.
 If you deploy your application as a set of .class files, select Class from the Startup Type drop-down menu; if you deploy within a .jar file, select Jar.
 Enter the startup class name or Jar name in the appropriate textbox, along with any additional Java runtime options.